khulnasoft-lab/design.khulnasoft.com/contents/components/drawer.md

   - modals
 ---

-A drawer is a convenient way to present context specific information or to provide the user with a deeper interaction experience without leaving the page.
+A drawer is a convenient way to present context-specific information or to provide the user with a deeper interaction experience without leaving the page.

 ## Usage